 Since 1998, meetings have been held more or less annually, at Instituut Collectie Nederland (1999), Oxford Brookes University (2001), The National Museum of Denmark (2001), University of East Anglia (2003), CNR-ISAC Padova (2004), Fraunhofer Wilhelm-Klauditz-Institute (WKI) Braunschweig (2006), Kunsthistorisches Museum Vienna (2008), Chalon-sur-Saône (2010), London (2012), Prague (2014), and Birmingham (2016).

 During all meetings, the developments in research into indoor air pollution and conservation were discussed in an informal, yet serious, atmosphere.

 NEXT CONFERENCE will be organized by The Metropolitan Museum of Art, New York City, in 2024.
 More details will follow in the first half of 2023.

 Online Presentation Abstracts from Working Group Meetings:

-From the round-table discussions at the meeting in Glasgow, 1998.
+From the round-table discussions at the first meeting in Glasgow, 1998.

 Indoor Air Pollution in Museums and Archives Website: Main Index